Trinity County officials worried that large neighboring wildfire could spread into area

 On Monday, a man was arrested in Trinity County for an alleged burn ban violation, the sheriff said.

 “He was burning garbage in his backyard, it got away from him and it crossed over his property line.
-He didn’t think it was very serious actually he kinda thought it was funny so we invited him to spend the night with us,” explained the sheriff.
+He didn’t think it was very serious actually he kind of thought it was funny so we invited him to spend the night with us,” explained the sheriff.

 Wallace is warning people not to throw cigarette butts out of the window, because one little spark could spread faster than you think.